Tung Chung line: Airport Railway Extended Overrun Tunnel (AREOT)

 An underground tunnel, around half a kilometer long, will be built eastwards of Hong Kong station.
-It will allow Tung Chung line and Airport Express trains to turn around so trains can easily switch directions and enhancing operational efficiency.
+It will allow Tung Chung line and Airport Express trains to turn around so trains can easily switch directions and enhance operational efficiency.
 This project would also include the construction of a new ventilation building, ARB.
 Construction is expected to begin in 2025 and to be completed by 2032.

 North Island line

 Once the North Island line is complete, trains will travel in a tunnel east of Hong Kong station along the shore of the island before reaching Tamar, also connecting with the Tseung Kwan O line as an interchange.
 Three new stations – Tamar, Exhibition Centre and Causeway Bay North will form part of the extension.
-As of 2025, the government has stated that the extension isn't of high demand, and will be completed not before 2046.
+As of 2025, the government has stated that the extension isn't of high demand, and will not be completed before 2046.

+Turnbacks on the Tung Chung Line

+There are several turnbacks on the Tung Chung line, some shared with the Airport express.
+Hong Kong station has a turnback, like most terminus stations.
+The turnback is not shared with the Airport express, as it has its own turnback.
+Kowloon station has a turnback and it is also not shared with the Tung Chung line.
+The turnback is mostly used for trains from Hong Kong station terminating at Kowloon, when there is a Typhoon level 9 or above.
+Tsing Yi has two turnbacks, one only for the Tung Chung line and one, less used, shared between the two lines.
+The one only for the Tung Chung line is sometimes used at peak hours, when trains terminate at Tsing Yi.
+There is a turnback at Sunny Bay, which is shared with the Airport Express.
+It was used when the MTR was completing works at Tung Chung East station.
+Tung Chung station has a turnback, like most terminus stations.